 - Connecting you to local and U.S.-based resources to assist victims of crime

 - Obtaining information about any local and U.S. victim compensation programs available

 - Providing a list of local lawyers who speak English

-Once again, travelers who have a travel contingency kit... created can expedite the process through copies of their important documents.
-By keeping copies of important documents in a safe space, consular officers can move through the replacement process easier than without those documents.
+Once again, travelers who have a travel contingency kit created can expedite the process through copies of their important documents.

-In the case of traveler’s cheques, travelers can call their issuers to report theft and order a replacement.
-When reporting a theft, be sure to report... the serial numbers of the stolen cheques, which should be kept inside a travel contingency kit.
-In some situations, traveler’s cheques can be replaced in as little as 24 hours, depending on where the traveler is in the world.
+In the case of traveler’s checks, travelers can call their issuers to report the theft and order a replacement.
+When reporting a theft, be sure to report the serial numbers of the stolen checks, which travelers should record and put away.
+In some situations, traveler’s checks can be replaced in as little as 24 hours, depending on where the traveler is in the world.

 Unfortunately, actual cash cannot be recovered as a result of theft.
-Even through travel insurance, the loss of actual currency is not covered under a policy.
-However, in certain circumstances, travelers may be able to stop additional losses through reporting credit and debit cards as stolen to their issuing banks.Continue to 5 of 6 below.
+Even with travel insurance, don't expect the loss of actual currency to be covered.

 After filing all of the appropriate reports and reporting items as stolen, the next step is to determine what a travel insurance policy may cover as a result of a theft.
 In certain situations, travel insurance can cover much more than lost luggage and delayed flights.